vanyamihova/android-starter-template/app/src/main/java/eu/vanyamihova/starter/presentation/README.md

-##Presentation Layer
+## Presentation Layer

-This module should hold all the classes related to the Android UI such as presenters, controllers, custom view models, adapters and views.
+This module should hold all the classes related to the Android UI such as presenters, controllers, custom view models, adapters, and views.
 It supports MVP pattern.

-####Communication
+#### Communication
 - It can use and reference models from the **domain-layer**
-- It can not have a reference to model class that belongs from the **data-layer**
+- It can not have a reference to a model class that belongs from the **data-layer**